paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-005-joint-chiefs-of-staff.md

 (2) The President may waive paragraph (1) in the case of an officer if the President determines such action is necessary in the national interest.

-**(c) Grade and Rank.—** The Chairman, while so serving, holds the grade of general, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade, and outranks all other officers of the armed forces.
+**(c) Grade and Rank.—** The Chairman, while so serving, holds the grade of general or, in the case of the Navy, admiral, and outranks all other officers of the armed forces.
 However, he may not exercise military command over the Joint Chiefs of Staff or any of the armed forces.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–159 substituted “general or, in the case of the Navy, admiral” for “general, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade”.

 2021—Subsec. (b)(1)(B).
 Pub.
 L. 116–283, § 924(b)(7)(A)(i), which directed substitution of “the Commandant of the Marine Corps, or the Chief of Space Operations” for “or the Commandant of the Marine Corps” in subpar.
 (C), was executed by making the substitution in subpar.
 (B), to reflect the probable intent of Congress.

 Subsec. (c).
 Pub.
 L. 116–283, § 924(b)(7)(A)(ii), which directed substitution of “, in the case of the Navy, admiral, or, in the case of an officer of the Space Force, the equivalent grade,” for “or, in the case of the Navy, admiral”, was executed by making the substitution for “or, in the case of an officer of the Navy, admiral”, to reflect the probable intent of Congress.